 Before then, Barbara was executive director of a health policy research center at Harvard Law School.
-For over a decade she served as an assistant attorney general in the Massachusetts Attorney General’s Office where she spearheaded the state’s Community Benefit Guidelines for hospitals and health plans.
-Since 2010, Barbara has taught public health law at the Tufts University School of Medicine.
+For over a decade she served as an Assistant Attorney General in the Massachusetts Attorney General’s Office where she spearheaded the state’s Community Benefit Guidelines for hospitals and health plans.

 M.E.
 Malone joined the Betsy Lehman Center in 2014.
 She works with state agencies, the provider community, consumers and other stakeholders to research and develop policy approaches to ensuring that patients in Massachusetts receive high-quality, safe care in all settings.
 Together with the executive director, she sets strategic goals and priorities to advance the Center’s vital public health mission.